radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Result**

-1. The `app-developer-1` resource group is created since it does not already exist
-2. `developer-1@my-company.net` is added to the out-of-the-box role `developer` for the `app-developer-1` resource group
+1. developer-1@my-company.net` is added to the out-of-the-box role `developer` for the `app-developer-1` resource group
 3. `developer-1@my-company.net` is added to the out-of-the-box role `deployer` for the `env-default` resource group

 The developer can create resource groups in the MyCompany tenant and deploy resources to environments in the `env-default` resource group.